jetkvm/kvm/README.md

 ## Features

 - **Ultra-low Latency** - 1080p@60FPS video with 30-60ms latency using H.264 encoding.
 Smooth mouse, keyboard, and audio for responsive remote control.
-- **First-Class Audio Support** - JetKVM now supports bidirectional, low-latency audio streaming using a dual-subprocess architecture with ALSA and Opus integration via CGO.
+- **First-Class Audio Support** - JetKVM supports bidirectional, low-latency audio streaming using a dual-subprocess architecture with ALSA and Opus integration via CGO.
 Features both audio output (PC→Browser) and audio input (Browser→PC) with dedicated subprocesses for optimal performance and isolation.
 - **Free & Optional Remote Access** - Remote management via JetKVM Cloud using WebRTC.
 - **Open-source software** - Written in Golang (with CGO for audio) on Linux.
 Easily customizable through SSH access to the JetKVM device.